zype/zype.github.io/platform_docs/subscriptions.md

 autoPlay | zype.autoPlay = true;   | Whether or not videos should autoplay
 appName | zype.appName = 'My app name'; | Name of your app
-showZype | zype.showZype = true; | Whether or not to show "Powered by Zype"
+showZype | zype.showZype = true; | Whether or not to show "Powered by Zype" couponsEnabled | zype.couponsEnabled = true | Whether or not to have the coupon code field on new subscription sign ups

 <hr id='3'>